 Effective March 19, 2020, the California State Public Health Officer and Director of the California Department of Public Health is ordering all individuals living in the State of California to stay home or at their place of residence, except as needed to maintain continuity of operation of the federal critical infrastructure sectors, critical government services, schools, childcare, and construction, including housing construction.
-This order remains in place until further notice.
+This Stay Home Order remains in place until further notice.

 On April 17, 2020, the Alameda County Public Health Officer released an order requiring people to wear face coverings when around people outside of their household.
 Effective June 8, 2020 and valid until replaced, amended, or rescinded, the Alameda County Public Health Officer issued updated Face Coverings guidelines for the County.
 The Order generally requires wearing Face Coverings when people are outside their homes, and it is intended to provide simple rules that we must all follow in the months to come.
 Widespread use of Face Coverings is a critical part of reducing the spread of COVID-19.